Tour Code: 8962P44

 Day 1: Dublin - Connemara - Galway

-The first stop today is the Museum of Country Life.
-Here you are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
-The lunch stop shall be Strandhill, County Sligo.
-Visit W.B Yeat's final resting place in Drumcliff Abbey.
-The final stop is the portal tomb of Creevykeel.
+After a great night in Galway, we set off through parts of Connemara to the Museum of Country Life.
+Here we are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
+Our lunch stop today shall be Ireland's premier surf venue and beach at Strandhill, County Sligo.
+We watch some of Ireland's finest breakers roll against our Atlantic shores before heading off through the poetic heartland of Ireland, W.B.
+Yeat's country.
+We visit his final resting place in Drumcliff Abbey.

-Day 4: Derry - Giants Causeway - Belfast
+Day 4: Letterkenny - Rope Bridge - Giant’s Causeway - Glens of Antrim - Belfast

 Day 5: Belfast - Dublin